RubenGres/Seg2Sat/README.md

 ## Description

-AerialDreams is a project that explores the potential of utilizing algorithms such as [StableDiffusion](https://github.com/CompVis/stable-diffusion) and [ControlNet](https://github.com/lllyasviel/ControlNet) to generate aerial images based on image segmentation data.
+Text-to-Basemap is a project that explores the potential of utilizing algorithms such as [StableDiffusion](https://github.com/CompVis/stable-diffusion) and [ControlNet](https://github.com/lllyasviel/ControlNet) to generate aerial images based on image segmentation data.
 By leveraging IGN's [FLAIR (French Land cover from Aerospace ImageRy)](https://ignf.github.io/FLAIR/) dataset, which provides land cover information for various regions in France, this project aims to create visually appealing synthetic aerial photographs that resemble real aerial imagery.

 The following images have been generated with the trained ControlNet model using image label as prompt: